Frequently Asked Questions

 4) The Kreg Jig is a great joinery system that is perfect for the average DIYer.
 Other types of more advanced joinery like mortise and tenons will reduce the chances of movement even more, yet pocket hole joinery with a Kreg Jig works great!

-Here is a good reference from Fine Woodworking magazine (click the highlighted text) about other, more advanced options for securing tabletops and breadboard ends.
+Here is a good reference from Fine Woodworking magazine (click the underlined text) about other, more advanced options for securing tabletops and breadboard ends.